-Although crocosmia tolerates high heat and humidity, it really takes off in drier climates with mild temperatures.
-Perhaps too much of a good thing isn't desirable, according to gardeners in places like Pacific Northwest where plants have a tendency to take over the flowerbed.
+Although Crocosmia tolerates high heat and humidity, it really takes off in drier climates with mild temperatures.
+Perhaps too much of a good thing isn't desirable, according to gardeners in places like the Pacific Northwest where plants have a tendency to take over the flowerbed.

 Crocosmia grows well in lean or rocky soils and doesn't need supplemental fertilizer.
 Excessive nutrients can cause an overgrowth of foliage at the expense of the blooms.

 Types of Crocosmia